ValleyBell/MidiConverters/README.md

 This tool converts songs from MicroProse music format to standard MIDIs.

 I made this tool to get clean MIDIs of the Transport Tycoon songs.
+The tool works with the files extracted from ADLIB.CAT / GM.CAT / ROLAND.CAT.

 So far I only tested it with the original TT and TT Deluxe (DOS).
 Converting the TT Deluxe (DOS) songs with default options results in MIDIs that are mostly the same as the MIDIs that come with TT Deluxe (Windows), except that they have a slightly lower resolution.
 (24 vs. 384 ticks per beat)

 ## msdrv2mid